Atlas966/LitMAS-Water/README.md

 ** **

 ## Custom Shader GUI
   - The custom built shader GUI that LitMAS Water 3 uses is designed to make the customization process as easy as possible.
-Neat orgnization and built-in question tooltips serve to guide you though each feature
+Neat orgnization and built-in '**?**' tooltips serve to guide you though each feature
 <img width="1000" height="1118" alt="ShaderGUI" src="https://github.com/user-attachments/assets/62fbf3c9-d0fd-42ef-8a2f-d9148ca0fe7b" />